Maternity protection law in Germany explained

 Time off for examinations and breastfeeding

-The employer must release a woman from work for the time necessary to undergo examinations within the framework of statutory health insurance in the case of pregnancy and motherhood.
+• The employer must release a woman from work for the time necessary to undergo examinations within the framework of statutory health insurance in the case of pregnancy and motherhood.
 This also applies to women who are not covered by statutory health insurance.

-Employer must carry out risk assessment
+Employers must carry out risk assessment

 The employer must carry out a risk assessment after being notified of the pregnancy.
 In doing so, the employer is obliged to

-• The employer must assess the risks for each activity according to type, extent and duration.
+• The employer must assess the risks for each activity according to type, extent, and duration.
 They must decide whether (1) no protective measures, (2) a reorganisation of the working conditions or (3) a continuation of the activity at this workplace is possible.

-• The employer must observe a specific order of priority: first the reorganisation of the working conditions, then a change of workplace and finally a ban on employment.
+• The employer must observe a specific order of priority: first, the reorganisation of the working conditions, then a change of workplace, and finally a ban on employment.

 • The employer must offer the woman a meeting to discuss the risk assessment.